 9. Retiring permanently when you really just needed a break.
 If you're in your 60s, you should plan on living at least another two decades.
 Can you stand full-time leisure for 20 years?
 Sure, it may sound good now, but many retirees find they get pretty bored after a while.
 But by then, they have already severed many of their professional ties.
 Before you decide to retire fully and permanently, discuss a phased or gradual retirement with your employer and/or business partners.
 Or the possibility of working on a project basis, allowing you to take several months off each year.
 Or maybe just a one-year sabbatical.
 Explore your options before you no longer have them.

 Looking for details on any of these topics, whether it's asset allocation, keeping the most money for yourself (and not Uncle Sam), and safe withdrawal rates?
-Give Rule Your Retirement a 30-day free trial, and receive our "8 Ways to Supercharge Your Retirement" special report.
-There is no obligation to subscribe, and a trial includes access to everything ever published in our pages.
+Check out my Rule Your Retirement service, completely free of charge for one month.
 Click here to learn more.

 This article was originally published on Aug.
 18, 2005.
 It has been updated.

 Robert Brokamp does not own any of the companies mentioned in this article, though he has made regular contributions to his fatty deposits.
-Merck is a Motley Fool Income Investor recommendation.
-The Motley Fool isinvestors writing for investors.
+Pfizer and Wal-Mart are Motley Fool Inside Value recommendations.
+GameStop is a Stock Advisor selection.
+Akamai is a Rule Breakers pick.
+The Motley Fool is investors writing for investors.